Gametrics/standards/grc.md

     - **OMD**: Scratches, deep (reading is impacted)
     - **OMC**: Cracks, superficial (in the center ring or not-reading area)
     - **OMZ**: Cracks, deep (disc is likely destroyed)
-    - **OMR**: Visible damage or holes in the data layer due to label damage or “Disc rot”
+    - **OMR**: Visible damage or holes in the data layer due to label damage or "Disc rot"
 - **OS_**: On-board storage (HD/SSD, NVRAM, or permanent battery-backed RAM) issues
     - **OSX**: On-board storage is corrupt or non-functional
     - **OSZ**: On-board storage is missing